tkunstek/serverless-authentication-boilerplate/README.md

 This project is aimed to be a generic authentication boilerplate for the [Serverless framework](http://www.serverless.com).

-This boilerplate is compatible with the Serverless v.0.5.3+
+This boilerplate is compatible with the Serverless v.0.5.3+.
+To install Serverless framework run `npm install -g serverless`.

 Webapp demo that uses this boilerplate: http://laardee.github.io/serverless-authentication-gh-pages